 For more information, see Create and use indexes on columns using Always Encrypted with secure enclaves.
-For general information, not specific to Always Encrypted, on how indexing in SQL Server works, see Clustered and Nonclustered Indexes Described.
+For general information on how indexing in Database Engine works, see the article, Clustered and Nonclustered Indexes Described.

 If an instance of SQL Server fails, its databases may be left in a state where the data files may contain some modifications from incomplete transactions.
 When the instance is started, it runs a process called database recovery, which involves rolling back every incomplete transaction found in the transaction log to make sure the integrity of the database is preserved.
 If an incomplete transaction made any changes to an index, those changes also need to be undone.
 For example, some key values in the index may need to be removed or reinserted.